-The Manifold Sky is a multiverse with an unusual, non-euclidean geometry.
-The whole Manifold is a penteract, a five-dimensional cube, with all five spacial dimensions measuring roughly 50 miles in length.
+The Manifold Sky, or simply Manifold is a multiverse with an unusual, non-euclidean geometry.
+The whole Manifold is a penteract - a five-dimensional cube - with all five spacial dimensions measuring roughly 50 miles in length.
+The Manifold is part of the Celestial System

-The space within the Manifold Sky is actually a series of three-dimensional cubes
+The space within the Manifold Sky is actually a series of hollow three-dimensional cubes

 , all of which are coterminous with other cubes to form tesseracts